Assam Career : ICAR NRCP Guwahati Recruitment 2025

 Applications are invited for recruitment of various administrative positions or career in ICAR NRCP Guwahati Assam.

-Indian Council of Agricultural Research- National Research Centre on Pig (ICAR NRCP) Guwahati Assam is inviting applications from eligible candidates for recruitment to the posts or career of 01 No. Young Professional II (YP-II) under Finance & Accounts Section, 02 No. Young Professional-II under Admin Section altogether purely on temporary basis.
+ICAR National Research Centre on Pig (ICAR NRCP) Guwahati Assam is inviting applications from eligible candidates for recruitment to the posts or career of 01 No. Young Professional-II (YP-II) under ICAR funded AICRP Project on Pig, Doom Unit and 01 No. Young Professional-II for Quality Control Laboratory purely on temporary basis.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!